-17.(1) The Municipal Manager must appoint one or more of its officials as the Municipal Planning Registrar or determine that the incumbent of a particular post on the Municipality's establishment shall be a Municipal Planning Registrar.

-(2) The Municipal Manager may appoint one or more its officials as the deputy Municipal Planning Registrar or determine that the incumbent of a particular post on the Municipality's establishment shall be a Deputy Municipal Planning Registrar.

-(3) The Municipality may have as many Municipal Planning Registrars and Deputy Municipal Planning Registrars as it requires.
+- 17.(1) The Municipality must appoint one or more of its officials as the Municipal Planning Registrar or determine that the incumbent of a particular post on the Municipality's establishment shall be a Municipal Planning Registrar. - (2) The Municipality may appoint one or more its officials as the deputy Municipal Planning Registrar or determine that the incumbent of a particular post on the Municipality's establishment shall be a Deputy Municipal Planning Registrar. - (3) The Municipality may have as many Municipal Planning Registrars and Deputy Municipal Planning Registrars as it requires.

-(4) A Municipal Planning Registrar must:

-(a) refer of all land development applications for municipal planning approval lawfully lodged or submitted to the Municipal Planning Approval Authority;

-(b) liaise with the relevant Tribunal members and the parties in relation to any application or other proceedings filed with the tribunal;

-- (c) maintain a diary of hearings and meetings of the Tribunal; - (d) allocate meeting dates and application numbers to applications; - (e) arrange the attendance of meetings by members of the Tribunal; - (f) arrange venues for Tribunal meetings or hearings;

-(g) perform administrative functions in connection with the proceedings of the Tribunal;

-(h) ensure the efficient administration of the proceedings of the Tribunal, in accordance with directions of the Chairperson of the Tribunal;

-(i) arrange the affairs of the Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorizations;

-- (j) notify parties of orders, directives or decisions of the Tribunal; - (k) keep a record of all applications submitted to the Tribunal and the outcome of each, including: - (i) decisions of the Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Tribunal; - (I) keep records by any means as the Tribunal may deem necessary; and - (m) to do all what is incidental thereto. - (5) A Deputy Municipal Planning Registrar must - - (a) assist the Municipal Planning Registrar; and - (b) act as the Municipal Planning Registrar, whenever - - (i) the office of Municipal Planning Registrar is vacant; or - (ii) the Municipal Planning Registrar is absent or for any other reason temporarily unable to exercise his or her powers.

-(6) The Municipal Manager may designate any official of the Municipality to act as a Municipal Planning Registrar or Deputy Registrar, in event of temporary vacancy in office of a Municipal Planning Registrar or a Deputy Registrar for the duration of the period of his or her absence.
+- (4) A Municipal Planning Registrar must: - (a) refer of all land development applications for municipal planning approval lawfully lodged or submitted to the Municipal Planning Approval Authority; - (b) keep the register of all land development applications lodged; - (c) liaise with the relevant Tribunal members and the parties in relation to any application or other proceedings filed with the tribunal; - (d) maintain a diary of hearings and meetings of the Tribunal; - (e) allocate meeting dates and application numbers to applications; - (f) arrange the attendance of meetings by members of the Tribunal; - (g) arrange venues for Tribunal meetings or hearings; - (h) perform administrative functions in connection with the proceedings of the Tribunal; - (i) ensure the efficient administration of the proceedings of the Tribunal, in accordance with directions of the Chairperson of the Tribunal; - (j) arrange the affairs of the Tribunal so as to ensure that time is available to liaise with other authorities regarding the alignment of integrated applications and authorizations; - (k) notify parties of orders, directives or decisions of the Tribunal; - (I) keep a record of all applications submitted to the Tribunal and the outcome of each, including: - (i) decisions of the Tribunal; - (ii) on-site inspections and any matter recorded as a result thereof; - (iii) reasons for decisions; and - (iv) proceedings of the Tribunal; - (m) keep records by any means as the Tribunal may deem necessary; and - (n) to do all what is incidental thereto. - (5) A Deputy Municipal Planning Registrar must - - (a) assist the Municipal Planning Registrar; and - (b) act as the Municipal Planning Registrar, whenever - - (i) the office of Municipal Planning Registrar is vacant; or - (ii) the Municipal Planning Registrar is absent or for any other reason temporarily unable to exercise his or her powers. - (6) The Municipality may designate any official of the Municipality to act as a Municipal Planning Registrar or Deputy Registrar, in event of temporary vacancy in office of a Municipal Planning Registrar or a Deputy Registrar for the duration of the period of his or her absence.